 This class of problems includes, for example, the one-wayness ("OW-CPA") problem for any public-key-encryption system (PKE) equipped with bit-vector encodings.
 In the OW-CPA problem, a public key is generated as specified by the PKE; a plaintext is chosen uniformly at random from the plaintext space; a ciphertext is obtained by encrypting the plaintext under that public key; the attacker's goal is to recover the plaintext, given the public key and the ciphertext.
-This fits straightforwardly into CAT, with the public bit vector P encoding the public key and the ciphertext, and the secret bit vector s encoding the plaintext.
+This fits straightforwardly into CAT, with the public bit vector P encoding the public key and the ciphertext, and the secret bit vector S encoding the plaintext.

-For interesting problems, psgen is randomized, so there are many choices of (P,s).
-Currently randomness comes from a DRBG with known seeds for reproducibility.
-The DRBG is the mt19937_64 DRBG built into the C++ programming language, not a DRBG designed to be cryptographically strong.
-The DRBG is isolated inside a small random module in CAT so that it can be easily replaced.
-Preliminary experiments with other DRBGs have not detected any influence of the DRBG choice upon any of the attacks in CAT.
+For interesting problems, psgen is randomized, so there are many choices of (P, s).
+Randomness comes from a DRBG with known seeds for reproducibility.
+CAT's DRBG is intended to be a fast-key-erasure RNG [23] using Salsa20 [22] (with Salsa20 code copied from TweetNaCl [35]) but has not been audited.
+The DRBG is isolated inside a small random module so that it can be easily replaced.
+Compiling CAT with -DMT19937\64 switches to the mt19937\64 DRBG built into the C++ programming language, which is not designed to be cryptographically strong but does not seem to cause problems for any of the attacks in CAT.
 It would also be possible to run simulations using a hardware RNG.